Caesium chloride: Occurrence and production

 Monatomic caesium halide wires grown inside double-wall carbon nanotubes.

-Caesium chloride occurs naturally as an impurity in the halide minerals carnallite (KMgCl_{3}·6H_{2}O with up to 0.002% CsCl), sylvite (KCl) and kainite (MgSO_{4}·KCl·3H_{2}O), and in mineral waters.
+Caesium chloride occurs naturally as an impurity in the halide minerals carnallite (KMgCl3*6H2O with up to 0.002% CsCl), sylvite (KCl) and kainite (MgSO4*KCl*3H2O), and in mineral waters.
 For example, the water of Bad Dürkheim spa, which was used in isolation of caesium, contained about 0.17 mg/L of CsCl.
 None of these minerals are commercially important.

 On industrial scale, CsCl is produced from the mineral pollucite, which is powdered and treated with hydrochloric acid at elevated temperature.
 The extract is treated with antimony chloride, iodine monochloride, or cerium(IV) chloride to give the poorly soluble double salt, e.g.: